 The World Association of Girl Guides and Girl Scouts (WAGGGS) supports 10 million girls and young women across 152 countries, making it the world's largest international organisation dedicated to girls and young women.

 As the global umbrella organisation for Girl Guides and Girl Scouts, WAGGGS gives girls the opportunity to develop the skills and knowledge that she needs to raise her voice, defend her ideas and contribute to shaping a better world.

 As the only movement geared entirely toward every girl and any girl, Girl Guiding and Girl Scouting puts gender equality at its heart.
-Through non-formal education and funded programmes, girls learn to challenge gender-based violence, tackle body confidence issues and speak out on global platforms to influence key decision makers.
+Through non-formal education programmes, girls learn to challenge gender-based violence, tackle body confidence issues and speak out on global platforms to influence key decision makers.

 Whether putting an end to child marriage in Malaysia, helping refugees in Greece, or speaking out on sustainability at UN events or supporting communities following natural disaster in Australia, Girl Guides and Girl Scouts play a huge role in making change happen.

-Girl Guiding and Girl Scouting creates generations of capable, fair and daring girls.
+Girl Guiding and Girl Scouting creates generations of happy, capable and daring girls.
 WAGGGS keeps the global Movement united, thriving and growing.

 For her world

 WAGGGS' non-formal educational approach encourages girls and young women to take the lead in their own development, learning to support each other through cooperation and team work while building crucial life skills.
 Its programmes cover a range of issues relevant to girls, and always encourage girls to share what they have learnt more widely.